 received his Ph.D. in Electrical & Computer Engineering from University of California Santa Barbara in 1988.
 His research interests are in electronic voting, cyber-physical security, cryptographic hardware and embedded systems, elliptic curve cryptography and finite fields, and deterministic, hybrid and true random number generators.

-Koç is the founding Editor-in-Chief of the Journal of Cryptographic Engineering (JCEN), which covers all aspects of design and implementation of cryptographic hardware and software, including the research areas of the CHES Workshop.
+Koç is the founding Editor-in-Chief of the Journal of Cryptographic Engineering (JCEN), which covers all aspects of design and implementation of cryptographic hardware and software, including the research areas of the CHES Conference.
 The JCEN is a quarterly journal, started in January 2011.
-The first issue of every year is a special issue devoted to selected and expanded papers of the CHES Workshop of the previous year.
+The first issue of every year is a special issue devoted to selected and expanded papers of the CHES Conference of the previous year.
 Koç is also co-founder of two other conferences: International Workshop on the Arithmetic of Finite Fields (WAIFI) and Security Proofs for Embedded Systems (PROOFS).
 WAIFI is a forum of engineers and mathematicians interested in efficient software and hardware realizations of finite fields.
 On the other hand, the goal of the PROOFS workshop is to promote methodologies that increase the confidence level in the security of embedded systems, especially those that contain cryptographic mechanisms.
 Ko is in the steering committee of both WAIFI and PROOFS, and he was the program co-chair of WAIFI 2008 and the general co-chair of WAIFI 2010.
-He was the general chair of PROOFS in 2013, which took place at UCSB following the CHES Workshop.
-Koç also chaired the Open Problems in Mathematical and Computational Sciences Conference, held in Istanbul in September 18-20, 2013.
-Koç is currently organizing a new workshop Cyber-Physical Security Education, to be held in July 17-19, 2016 in Paris, France.
+He was the general chair of PROOFS in 2013, which took place at UCSB following the CHES Conference.
+Koç also chaired the Open Problems in Mathematical and Computational Sciences Conference, held in Istanbul in September 18-20, 2013, and Cyber-Physical Security Education Workshop, held in July 17-19, 2017 in Paris, France.

 Koç has been in the editorial boards of IEEE Transactions on Computers (2003-2008 and 2015-now) and IEEE Transactions on Mobile Computing (2003-2007).
 He was a guest co-editor of April 2003 & November 2008 issues of the IEEE Transactions on Computers on cryptographic and cryptanalytic hardware and embedded systems.
 In 2007, Koç was elected as IEEE Fellow for his contributions to cryptographic engineering.
 Furthermore, Koç is an Associate Editor of the prestigious International Journal of Foundations of Computer Science since March 2016.